mitogen-hq/mitogen/docs/api.rst

             Function keyword arguments, if any.
 See :ref:`serialization-rules` for permitted types.
         :returns:
-            :py:class:`mitogen.core.Receiver` configured to receive the result
+            :class:`mitogen.core.Receiver` configured to receive the result
             of the invocation:

             .. code-block:: python